 In this article, we’ll explain what XABCD harmonic patterns are, show you the different types, and help you find ways to identify and use these patterns in your forex trading.

-What is the XABCD Candlestick Pattern?
+What is the XABCD Chart Pattern?

 Developed by Harold McKinley Gartley, the XABCD is a trend reversal pattern with five separate points (XABCD) and four legs (XA, AB, BC, and CD).
 The pattern can be a bullish pattern or a bearish pattern, and, in any matter, it indicates that the price action is about to reverse.